pingcap/blog/2017-07-28-raftintikv.md

 `max_inflight_msgs`: Limit the maximum number of in-flight message in replication.
 The default value is 256.

-Here is the detailed implication of tick: TiKV’s Raft is timing-driven.
+Here is the detailed implication of tick: TiKV's Raft is timing-driven.
 Assume that we call the Raft tick once every 100ms and when we call the tick times of `headtbeat_tick`, the Leader will send heartbeats to its Follower.

 [Back to the top](#top)